ThreatConnect-Inc/threatconnect-developer-docs/docs/rest_api/quick_start.rst

     # use this to output the data if python is installed on your system
     curl -s -H "Timestamp: ${TIMESTAMP}" -H "Authorization: ${authorization}" -X ${API_METHOD} "${API_URL}" | python -m json.tool

+.. note:: If you receive an error while using the script above, make sure that the ``API_URL`` is pointed to the correct API for the instance of ThreatConnect you wish to use.

 Get a list of all Owners visible to this user:

 .. code::